Puttasrivalli/motion-git-assignment/README.md

 on the same project without overwriting each other's changes and keeps a record of all changes made to the project.
-In this session, we will cover the fundamentals of Git, its basic workflow, and how to use it effectively with GitHub or GitLab.
+In this session, we will cover the fundamentals of Git, its basic workflow, and how to use it effectively with GitHub or GitLa b